GM will shut a South Korean plant, more cuts could follow

 The automaker’s decisions to exit other unprofitable markets have exacerbated problems for GM Korea, which used to build many of the Chevrolet models GM once offered in Europe.
 Declining sales of small cars in the U.S. have also hurt demand for Korean-made Chevrolets.

-GM’s long-term presence in South Korea will depend on the government’s willingness to offer funding or other incentives, and on whether Korean unions will agree to cut labour costs, Ammann said.
+GM’s long-term presence in South Korea will depend on the government’s willingness to offer funding or other incentives, and on whether Korean unions will agree to cut labor costs, Ammann said.

 GM is in talks with South Korean government officials about ways to make GM’s Korean operations profitable.
 South Korea’s state-run development bank owns a 17 percent stake in GM Korea.
 The Detroit automaker owns 77 percent of the operations while GM’s main Chinese partner, SAIC Motor Corp Ltd, controls 6.0 percent.